vuetifyjs/vuetify/README.md

 ### Introduction

 Vuetify is a Material Design Component Framework for the Vue framework.
-We believe that you shouldn't need design skills to create beautiful Vue applications.
+We believe that you shouldn't need design skills to build beautiful Vue applications.
 Vuetify takes the pain out of development by providing everything you need:

 - Over 100 beautiful hand crafted Material Components
 - Powerful and unique directives for customizing user experiences